PQCA/documentation/docs/contributing/requesting-a-change.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 # Requesting a Change

-Pq-code-package highly values every idea or contribution from our community, and we kindly ask you to take the time to read the following guidelines before submitting your change request in our public issue trackers.
+pqca highly values every idea or contribution from our community, and we kindly ask you to take the time to read the following guidelines before submitting your change request in our public issue trackers.
 This will help us better understand the proposed change, and how it will benefit the community.